UAE Property Notebook

 Expo City Residences

 The honest caveat about a launch list is that not every announced project lands on time.
 Dubai's developer ecosystem still includes builders with three-year delivery delays.
-Where we'd weight the list is on builders with delivery records longer than a decade — Emaar, Nakheel, Damac at the top of its game, Sobha, Meraas — and on projects with hospitality operators attached, since those bring an enforcement layer that pure-developer schemes don't have.
-The marquee projects we've described above are the ones we'd put first on a buyer's-side shortlist for 2026.
+Where we would weight the list is on builders with delivery records longer than a decade (Emaar, Nakheel, Damac at the top of its game, Sobha, Meraas) and on projects with hospitality operators attached, since those bring an enforcement layer that pure-developer schemes don't have.

 Savvas Agathangelou